To The Victoria Falls

 The official opening ceremony for the Victoria Falls Bridge took place on 12 September, 1905.
 The residents of the Old Drift all boated over the Geise's Drift and walked up to the end of the railway line where the last sleeper was to be laid.

 One of the newest 7th Class engines in the country at the time, decorated with two flags (that of the BSAC and the Union Jack), palm leaves, flowers and other vegetation, pulled the six coaches and halted on the bridge for the passengers to alight.
 Mr Alan Martin Bowes was the driver of the train.
 The party was met by Robert Coryndon, the Administrator of North Western Rhodesia.
-Sir Charles Metcalfe made a welcoming speech and invited the astronomer Professor George H Darwin, son of Charles Darwin and President of the British Association (now the Royal Society), to declare the Victoria Falls Bridge officially open.
+Sir Charles Metcalfe made a welcoming speech and invited the astronomer Professor George H Darwin, son of Charles Darwin and President of the British Association for the Advancement of Science (now the British Science Association), to declare the Victoria Falls Bridge officially open.

 The following day the Bulawayo Chronicle recorded the details of Professor Darwin's speech: